 They married and lived happily ever after.
 The people of Quail were so happy to have a queen!

-GAMES that we played
+GAMES that we played after this prompt:

-Silly Sentences using words that start with ‘qu’
+Silly Sentences (using words that start with ‘qu’)

 Taboo (using the PEOPLE cards)